 Iron is an important dietary mineral that is involved in various bodily functions, including the transport of oxygen in the blood.
 Good sources of iron include red meat, offal and iron-fortified breakfast cereals.
 Too much iron can be toxic, especially to children.
 Haemochromatosis is a condition characterised by excessive iron stores.

 Iron is an important dietary mineral that is involved in various bodily functions, including the transport of oxygen in the blood.
 This is essential in providing energy for daily life.
 Good sources of iron include red meat, offal and iron-fortified breakfast cereals.

 Iron is lost from the body through shedding intestinal cells, sweat and blood loss.
-About one third of the world’s population is iron deficient, with menstruating women at greater risk than men and postmenopausal women.
+About one third of the world’s population is iron deficient.
+Menstruating women are at greater risk than men and postmenopausal women for iron deficiency.
 It is thought that up to five per cent of the Australian population has iron deficiency anaemia.

 Recommended dietary iron intakes